hot3dx/DirectXXamlUAP/ReadMe.md

 It is the DirectX 12 Xaml spinning cube

+The sample works with a warpadapter or a DirectX12 Capable Graphics Card on Windows 10!
+The Sample is tested in x86 and x64 but not Arm

 Click the mouse and the cube stops rotating.

 Have fun and there is nothing like being able to add a GUI